-It is PCC policy to try to maintain a balance on unrestricted funds that equates to at least three months' unrestricted payments.
-This is equivalent to £15,000.
-It is held to smoothe out fluctuations in cash flow and to meet emergencies.
-The cash balance of £10,350 held on unrestricted (including designated) funds at the year end, together with the amounts payable to and by the PCC, was less than half of this target.
-It is the PCC's hope to increase this over time, as and when investment income recovers.
+It is PCC policy to try to maintain a balance on free reserves (net current assets) which equates to at least three months unrestricted payments.

+This is equivalent to £39,000.
+It is held to smooth out fluctuations in cash flow and to meet emergencies.
+The balance of the free reserves at the year end was £45,885 which is marginally higher than this target.

-The balance of £17,050 in the fabric restricted fund is retained towards meeting the cost of the nave roof repairs detailed above.
-It is our policy to invest £5,000 of our fund balances with the CCLA Church of England Deposit Fund, and the remainder in the CCLA Church of England Investment Fund.
+The balance of £7,775 in the restricted fund is retained towards meeting the upkeep of the Church Hall.
+It is our policy to invest the short term investment fund balances with the CCLA Church of England Deposit Fund, and the remainder in the CCLA Church of England Investment Fund.